posmishka/linux/i3/Xephyr.md

 Nested X server - fullscreen video or game inside the i3 window

-> I just have 2 separate Firefox windows, one inside the Xephyr window, and the other one normally on a different workspace for actual full screen.
+to I just have 2 separate Firefox windows, one inside the Xephyr window, and the other one normally on a different workspace for actual full screen.

 The name of the Xephyr package varies from distro to distro.
 For me, its xserver-xephyr, otherwise just google it.